moyicat/moyicat.github.io/_posts/2016-08-01-graphq-video-editor.md

 # Graphiq Video Editor

-When we introduced [Graphiq Videos]({{ site.baseurl }}{% post_url 2016-08-02-graphq-videos %}), we also wanted to make an internal video editing interface so our knowledge engineers and content editors can quickly create videos templates and generate millions of videos.
+When we introduced [Graphiq Videos]({{ site.baseurl }}{% post_url 2016-08-02-graphq-videos %}), we also wanted to make an internal video editing interface so our knowledge engineers and content editors could quickly create videos templates and generate millions of videos.

 Being a web company, we decided to make an iMovie-like application within the browser.
 It was written in [React](https://facebook.github.io/react/){:target="_blank"}.